aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-04-dynamic-marshal-restplus.md

     return decorator
 {% endhighlight %}

 The above code adds a wrapper over the API function which checks if the user is authenticated.
-If the user is authenticated, `fields` model is used for marshaling else
+If the user is authenticated, `fields` model is used for marshalling else
-`fields_private` is used for marshaling.
+`fields_private` is used for marshalling.

 So let's create the private model for `SPEAKER`.
 We will call it `SPEAKER_PRIVATE`.